Make-School-Courses/MOB-2.2-Game-Development/Lessons/01-Intro-iOS-Game-Development/Lesson1.md

 `GCVector`
 - How do you set frame rate in SpriteKit?
 -  How do you normalize a vector?
-- Game types:
+- Game Types:
-  - RPG, FPS, Open World Games
+  - RPG, FPS, Open World

 ## Wrap Up (5 min)